ronakdev/3things/README.md

 ##Resilient
 I don't give up easily.
 When I started programming in 7th grade, I hated it.
 I was annoyed that it wasn't easy (I was good at math, so this was confusing), and I hated myself for being unable to accomplish the programming tasks.
 However, I realized that programming was simply a really difficult puzzle, and thus I approached my problems better, and I chose to view the situations and tasks before me in a different, more logical approach.
 I've taken this logic-based approach and applied it towards all my classes, whether it be in APCS understanding Binary trees, or in AP European History, understanding Napoleon's decisions.
 Either way, I don't give up, and use my knowledge and logic to get me through even the toughest of problems.

+#Dreams

+I'm most excited to get together with like minded people to create the ideas I've been forced to hold in my mind.
+I can't wait to push the limits of what apps and other technologies can do.

+One idea that I have is a bendable phone that can extend to the size of an iPad, but fits into your pocket as an iPhone.
+Boasting a UI as easy to use as iOS and as sophisticated as Android, this would be the SuperPhone.